antoniodefazio/kafkatips/README.md

 - each broker's record generates the call to the API that actually carries out the recharge, this call obviously cannot be made twice for the same record

 I choose to use Apache Kafka as a message broker, with TLS and authentication, to rely on a transactional database (MySQL) to implement the idempotency of the Kafka consumer via Exactly-Once Semantics.

+It is preparatory to understanding the code to know the difference between save (or persist), flush and commit in the jpa/hibernate context

-To create exceptional situations (shutDownUnexpectedly and externalServerError) you need to ping the /dummyProducerCrash API, the second message generates the exceptions.
+For Kafka launch docker-compose up and then Spring Boot, to create exceptional situations (shutDownUnexpectedly and externalServerError) you need to ping the /dummyProducerCrash API as the second message produced generates the exceptions.
 Look at logs to understand the flow and how the problem is fixed.
 Check the database status also at http://localhost:8080/h2-console after the call.

-I apologize in advance for the antipatterns in the project and for the repeated code but this is a simulation in which a specific problem is focused on and solved.
+This is a simplified but explanatory version of the solution so I apologize in advance for the antipatterns in the project and for the repeated code but this is a simulation in which a specific problem is focused on and solved.
 Non-use of Lombok and Java records is desired.

-See the next article to see the secured Kafka and Kafka Streams!!
+See the next article to show the secured Kafka and Kafka Streams!!